 - 1. If it doesn't already exist, create a point feature for the position to which you want to move. - 2.
-Tap the Control Point icon (Figure 49A). - 3.
+Tap the Control Point icon (Figure 45A). - 3.
 Enter the point number for the new control point and tap [Next].
-In this example, point 24 was selected (Figure 49B). - 4.
+In this example, point 2 was selected (Figure 45B). - 4.
 Leave a target at the original equipment position, re-position and level equipment at the new control point, double check instrument height and adjust if necessary. - 5.
 Aim at the original equipment position (that you moved from), and zero the TruAngle.
-Aim the laser at the target, tighten down the brake, and press the Zero button on the TruAngle.
+Aim the laser at the point you just left from (in this case, Point 1 - also known as the Origin), tighten down the TruAngle brake, and press the zero button on the TruAngle to re-zero it.
 The TruAngle display will show 0.00.
-Tap [OK] (Figure 49C).
-This step is imperative for keeping data points measured from the new position correct, relative to the data points mapped from the original position. - 6.
-Notice that point 1 now displays with a small square, and data point 24 (the new control point) now displays with the large square (Figure 49D).
-Point 24 is now the control point for the survey.
+Tap OK (Figure 45C).
+Remember to loosen the TruAngle brake before continuing to measure.
+Zeroing the TruAngle is imperative for keeping data points measured from the previous position correctly related to data point measured from the new position. - 6.
+Notice that Point 1 now displays with a small point indicator, and point 2 now displays with the large point indicator (Figure 45D).
+The large point indicator always signifies the current instrument position in the survey.
+Point 2 is now the control point for the survey.
 For 3D surveys, verify the instrument height in the new position, and edit the Inst.
 Ht: field, if necessary, before continuing to take measurements.